tinydevcrm/tinydevcrm-backend/docs/SPEC.md

 specification for Server-Sent Events as of this writing can be found on [the HTML specification page](https://html.spec.whatwg.org/multipage/server-sent-events.html).
+Server-Sent events are unidirectional (data flows from server to client), uses HTTP for better compliance with existing infrastructure (pass-through packet inspection, no SDK required), and supports automatic event playback in case a connection is dropped.
+Disadvantages of SSE, such as UTF-8 support only, connection limits per browser, and lower popularity than WebSockets, don't currently outweigh the perceived benefits.

+Other alternatives to Server-Sent Events include WebSockets and HTTP long-polling, although it remains unlikely Server-Sent Events will be deprecated since it is integrated into the HTML standard.
+If channel limits occur, update the Django model to listen to multiple jobs per channel.

 ### 4.3 Realtime Reverse Proxies